 President Kennedy addresses the US via radio and television, describing the dismantlement process of the Soviet R-12 missile bases located in Cuba.

 The last Soviet ships leave Cuba, with the US making a final visual check as each of the ships passes the blockade line.

 Eleven days later the US government announces the end of the Cuban blockade.

-After McNamara has earlier given the order to dismantle the missiles in both Italy and Turkey, the last US Jupiter missiles are disassembled and flown out of Turkey.
+After the US dismantles the missiles in both Italy and Turkey and the last US Jupiter missiles are disassembled and flown out of Turkey.
 This follows Robert Kennedy earlier proposing during his negotiations with Soviet Ambassador Anatoly Dobrynin that these missiles will be removed "within a short time after this crisis was over".